Samillion/mpv-ytdlautoformat/README.md

 # mpv-ytdlAutoFormat
 ![Terminal](https://github.com/user-attachments/assets/ee71a77a-3c0b-43f4-a16d-0de8909669d4)

-A simple mpv script to automatically change `ytdl-format` (yt-dlp) for specified domains.
+A simple mpv script that automatically adjusts `ytdl-format` (yt-dlp) for specified domains.

-If a domain match is found, `ytdl-format` is set according to the options within the script.
-Otherwise, `ytdl-format` is set as you have it in `mpv.conf` or uses defaults from `mpv` or `yt-dlp`.
+If a domain match is found, the script sets `ytdl-format` based on predefined options.
+Otherwise, it defaults to the settings in `mpv.conf` or falls back to the default behavior of mpv or yt-dlp.

+# How is this script useful?
+Some streaming websites lack multi-quality video options, meaning if `ytdl-format` in `mpv.conf` is set to 480p or 720p only, mpv/yt-dlp may fail to play videos without matching formats.

+This script allows you to define lower or specific video qualities for certain websites while keeping the default setting for others, ensuring smooth playback without constantly editing `mpv.conf`.

 # Options
 To adjust options, simply change the values inside `local options` within the script.